 Have you been exposed to paraquat on a farm, at work, or at home if you live next door to a farm?

 Our legal team represents chemical poisoning victims in cases involving paraquat and Roundup, which are two of the most commonly used herbicides in America.
+A hazardous exposure lawyer at our firm can help you recover financial compensation.

 Call our paraquat exposure lawyers at 800-718-4658 or text us from this page to recover financial compensation from paraquat manufacturers.